 I first made Orbs CCG back in 2012.
 AI art did not exist back then, so I hired artists to make the art for the game.
 This was a very expensive process, and I was not able to make the game effectively in part due to the costs associated with indie gaming.
 I raised a small amount of funding, less than $100,000, and was looking at the prospect of spending a significant portion of that on art alone.
 That was a large part of the reason I was only able to release one set of cards.

 Let's do some math to put hard numbers on this.
 A new set of cards could be 350 cards.
-If I paid just $100 per card, that would be $35,000 for a set.
+Assume it cost just $100 per card, that would be $35,000 for a set.
 That's a lot of money for an indie game for just one set of cards.
 And that's not even considering the other costs of making a game.
 Assuming one set of cards per quarter, that's $140,000 for the year, more than I had raised.
+And costs for professional art often higher, for example, some game companies you've heard of have costs more like $2,000 per card art, would is $700,000 for a set of cards, or $2.8 million for a year's work of four sets.
+That's impossible for an indie game to afford.

 There's a lot of work that goes into making a CCG game.
 You have to design the cards, playtest them, code the cards, make the game UI, code the fundamental game logic and game server, do marketing, and more.
 It's a lot of work.
 And art is significantly less important than the other parts of the game.
 People will play a good CCG with weak art, but wouldn't play a weak CCG with good art.